ghiculescu/seed-fixtures/README.md

 Read the back story of this gem: https://ghiculescu.substack.com/p/using-realistic-development-and-test

-Currently only Rails 7 is supported.
+Currently only Rails 7 and up is supported.
 PRs to support older Rails versions are welcome!

 ## Quick start